lorenadarwiche/Pomodoro/README.md

 - **General**: Theme selection, ambient controls, notifications, auto-start
 - **Timers**: Pomodoro, Short Break, and Long Break durations, Cycles per round
 - **Sounds**: Alarm sound selection and volume control with instant preview
+- **Reset to defaults**: One-click restore of all original settings

 All settings are **automatically saved** to localStorage and persist across sessions.